Advanced Topics in Artificial Intelligence COMP4620/COMP8620

 Shane Legg (2008) Machine Super Intelligence

-This is a gentle more philosophical, less mathematical introduction into the subject.
+This is a gentle more philosophical, less mathematical introduction to the subject.
 It is highly recommended.
 It costs less than $20 and the pdf is even free.

 Joel Veness et al. (2011) A Monte Carlo AIXI Approximation